Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 array([200, 101, 102, 203])
 ```

-However, be careful, as there is inherent ambiguity here if your index array
+However, exercise caution, as this is inherently ambiguous if the index array
 contains duplicate elements.
-For example, here we are saying to set index
+For example, suppose we attempted to
-`0` to both `1` and `3`:
+set index `0` to both `1` and `3`:

 ```py
 >>> a = np.array([100, 101, 102, 103]) # as above